Confidence recovers

 Up your game as a financial professional with technology

 Whatever your strategy, you’ll probably need to plan for a transition period.
-Some financial professionals partner with a team of colleagues to provide backup for one another in an emergency or until a buyer can be found.
+One approach is to partner with a team of colleagues to provide backup for one another in an emergency or until a buyer can be found.
 You may also want to prepare a letter and phone script that lets clients know of any management change, while communicating your confidence in the person you’re leaving in charge.

 Your broker-dealer or custodians can be important partners in any crisis or transition.
 In some cases, they can help find an interim backup or a potential buyer.
 They may also provide resources—such as online account access, marketing materials or turnkey managed accounts—that can ensure a seamless client experience.